gitlabhq/gitlabhq/doc/public_access/public_access.md

 # Public access

 GitLab allows [Owners](../user/permissions.md) to set a projects' visibility as **public**, **internal** or **private**.
-These visibility levels will affect who will be able to see the project in in the public access directory (`/public` under your GitLab instance), like at [https://gitlab.com/public]().
+These visibility levels affect who can see the project in the public access directory (`/public` under your GitLab instance), like at [https://gitlab.com/public]().

 ## Visibility of projects